 I seriously recommend reading this to any manga reader.
 Despite what your preference is for manga, this is a must for all as it stands alone in terms of realistic interpretation of a world with goblins.
 You may not agree with the scores I have given, however I fully believe that this is a fair score for the above reasons and more.

-Mark my words, this manga is going to big in due time.
+Mark my words, this manga is going to be big in due time.
 Unfortunately, as a monthly manga, that may take a while.
 For now enjoy this mostly spoiler-free review and decide for yourself wether this is worthy of your time.
-The spoilers you find in my review are from chapter 1 and 2 to give examples of the setting, so beware for slight spoilers.
+The spoilers you find in my review are from chapter 1 and 2 to give examples of the setting.

 The first couple of chapters show the merciless world out there and the tactics to use.
 Simply being powerful doesn't mean anything against a horde of goblins, accompanied by shamans, hobgoblins or higher ranked enemies.
 One needs tactics and that is one of the reasons why I like it.
 The MC, Goblin Slayer, is rational and thinks of the best solutions regardless what others may think.
 The most spoiler-free example I can give is that in the first couple chapters, he shows that even the gobin children must not be left alone, for they will harbour hate toward the humans that killed their family and will strike back when grown up.